syncfusion-content/blazor-docs/blazor/pivot-table/connecting-to-data-source/oracledb.md

 **6.** Run the application and it will be hosted within the URL `https://localhost:44346`.

-**7.** Finally, the retrieved data from OracleDB which is in the form of JSON can be found in the Web API controller available in the URL link `https://localhost:44346/Pivot`, as shown in the browser page below.
+**7.** Finally, the retrieved data from Oracle database which is in the form of JSON can be found in the Web API controller available in the URL link `https://localhost:44346/Pivot`, as shown in the browser page below.

 ![Hosted Web API URL](../images/oracledb-data.png)